Key Takeaways

 - Time to third next available appointment

-- In-clinic wait time (arrival to clinician)
+- In-clinic wait time (from arrival to seeing the clinician)

 How to Calculate